List of To Kill a Mockingbird characters: Simon Finch

 Simon Finch is the founder of Finch's Landing.
 He is referred to in the first chapter of the book, being a direct ancestor of Atticus.
 He is a Cornish Methodist and emigrated from England to avoid religious persecution, landing in Philadelphia before settling in Alabama.
 He was married, with one son, eight daughters.
 He is also an apothecary.

 Maxwell Green

 Maxwell Green is the new lawyer in town.
-He is normally the judicially-assigned defence attorney but Judge Taylor assigned Tom Robinson's case to Atticus to give Tom Robinson a better chance.
+He is normally the judicially-assigned defense attorney but Judge Taylor assigned Tom Robinson's case to Atticus to give Tom Robinson a better chance.

 Mr. X Billups

 Mr. X Billups who is seen only once in the book, going to the trial, is described as a "funny man."
 X is his name, and not his initial.
 He was asked repeated times what his name was until he signed it.
 X was the name he had been given when he was born because his parents marked his birth certificate with an X instead of a name.